azarboon/cheat-sheet-aws/README.md

 * IAM: to control who can administer file system
 * EFS Access Point: App level access to files and directories using POSIX compliant user & group permission.
 * Security Group: acts like a firewall to contorl trafifc flow

-### Storage

-Storage gateway: unlimited storage to on-prem:
-* S3 File Gateway: NFS and SMB protocols, integrates with AD.
-* FSx File Gateway: SMB protocl, stores on Windows File server Server (not S3), integrates with AD
-* Tape Gateway: iSCSI virtual tape library (VTL) interface.
-Storage on S3, can be transitioned to Glacier/Deep Archive
-* Volume Gateway: block storage (EBS snapshot), iSCSI protocol.
-Stores on S3 but data is not directly accessible.
-Two modes:
-  1. Cached: Primary data stored on s3, frequently access data cached locally
-  2. Stored: Primary data stored locally, low-latency access to entire dataset, async backup to AWS.

-S3 exposes data through a RESTfull API that can be accessed anywhere.
-It's not a file storage service and can't be natively mounted on EC2 instances.

-S3 is the cheapest storage solution (after Glacier).
-EFS costs 3x more than EBS per GB, but you pay for what you use and it can be used by multiple instances at a time.
-Whereas in EBS you pay for provisioned capacity (even if you don't use it) and a volume can be accessed only by an instance at a time.
-Meawhile, EFS costs way less than FSx Lustre.

-Sub-millisecond latency: FSx Lustre

-Concurrent access: EFS, S3, FSx Lustre

-Parallel file system: FSx for Lustre

-EFS and FSx for Lustre can be mounted only on Linux instances.

-FSx Windows File shares can be mounted on both Windows and Linux instances (you need to install cifs-utils package)

-FSx Lustre integrates only with ECS EC2.
-Wheras, EFS integrates with both ECS EC2 and Fargate.

-S3 integrates with FSx Lustre  but not with EFS, EBS and FSx Windows.

-Multi-AZ: EFS and FSx Windows

-NAS **file systems** work with NFS and SMB protocols, whereas SAN are **block-storage** and work with ISCSI and Fibre Channel.

 ### Elastic Compute Cloud